kolyasalubov/Lv-738.PythonFundamentals/MakariiHlyva/Project/README.txt

 5 instal telebot:           pip install pyTelegramBotAPI 6 install dotenv:           pip install python-dotenv 7 install pathlib:          pip install pathlib
-8 file hosts.txt after lunching will be created automaticaly, but it will be empty, so create some data in bot
+8 file hosts.txt after lunching will be created automaticaly, and bot will add one test item

 This Telegram bot:
 1 Can show list of hosts